 Run Off Into The Lake

-This effort will build upon the Ditch Remediation Program started in 2019 that is still underway.
+The Ditch Remediation Program started in 2019 that is still underway.
 Scientists have told us that sediments carry with them nutrients that support the outbreaks of Harmful Algal Blooms; HAB’s.
 The goal is to again work very closely with the Cayuga County Soil and Water Conservation District (SWCD), and the NYS DEC to identify remediation sites throughout the watershed.

 This effort will again include stream and tributary sampling, the Citizen Science Lake Assessment Program and HAB’s shoreline monitoring.
 OWLA will work collaboratively with Hobart & William Smith Colleges, The DEC Hub, Upstate Freshwater Institute, Cayuga County agencies, local academic institutions and advocacy groups on this initiative.
 OWLA will require numerous volunteers to support these efforts.